keithwhor/nodal/README.md

 ## Beginner's Guide

-Website incoming, you'll be able to learn more about Nodal at [nodaljs.com](http://nodaljs.com).
+You'll be able to learn more about Nodal at [nodaljs.com](http://nodaljs.com).

 ## Documentation